mochajs/mocha/docs/index.md

   });
 });
 ```

-Pending tests will be reported as such.
+Such incomplete tests will still be included in the test results but as a pending test and not as a failure.

 ## Exclusive Tests